TBD54566975/technical-steering-committee/rfcs/README.md

 # RFCs

-This page houses RFCs for the TSC.
+This page houses Requests For Comments (RFCs) for the Technical Steering Committee (TSC).
 To introduce a new RFC, open a [pull request](https://github.com/TBD54566975/technical-steering-committee/compare) which adds:

 1. A new sub-directory (e.g. `rfc1`) to house: